-Configure Windows Server 2003 to be an Active Directory Domain Controller using the “Manage Your Server” application.
+Configure Windows Server 2012 to be an Active Directory Domain Controller using the “Manage Your Server” application.
 Do not select the “typical roles” option if prompted.
 When warned that no DNS servers could be found, be sure to allow Active Directory to automatically configure DNS.
 Use pod<pod #>.edu as the name of the domain.

-Setup the DNS server using “Administrative Tools->DNS.”
+Setup the DNS server using “Server Manager->DNS.”
 Add Host records to your domain (under Forward Zones) to map each machine’s name to its IP address.
 Create a new Reverse Zone and add PTR records for each machine’s IP address.
 Set your DNS server to use the lab server (190.111.50.100) as a forwarder for all DNS requests.

-Have your Windows XP workstation join your pod’s Active Directory domain using the “Control Panel->System” component.
-Reboot and log onto the domain using your Windows 2003 Administrator account.
+Have your Windows 10 workstation join your pod’s Active Directory domain using the “Control Panel->System” component.
+Reboot and log onto the domain using your Windows 2012 Administrator account.
 Note that the Linux machine cannot join an Active Directory domain.

 Confirm basic network connectivity by pinging each machine’s IP address.
 Confirm DNS name resolution by pinging each hostname and using the nslookup command.
 When checking hostnames, you might need to append the domain name (e.g., Pod1Server.pod1.edu).

-Share a folder from the Windows 2003 server.
-Confirm access by users on the Windows XP workstation by using “My Computer” to connect to the share.
+Share a folder from the Windows 2012 server.
+Confirm access by users on the Windows 10 workstation by using “My Computer” to connect to the share.

-Install AdminPak (from the Windows 2003 CD) on the Windows XP workstation.
-Use the “Administrative Tools->Active Directory Users and Computers” component installed by AdminPak to add users to the domain from the Windows XP workstation.
+Install AdminPak (from the Internet) on the Windows 10 workstation.
+Use the “Administrative Tools->Active Directory Users and Computers” component installed by AdminPak to add users to the domain from the Windows 10 workstation.
 Create a non-administrative user for each person in your pod.

-Use the “Administrative Tools->Computer management” component on the Windows XP workstation to remotely connect to the Windows 2003 server.
+Use the “Administrative Tools->Computer management” component on the Windows 10 workstation to remotely connect to the Windows 2012 server.
 Confirm by viewing the Device Manager.

 Electives: